arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 		Create a pipe from `ps ef` to `more`
 		The stdout of `ps ef` is redirected into the pipe The stdin of `more` is the output of the pipe

+File table:
+	OS has a table of all open files (inc stdin, stdout, stderr) Each process has own fd table that points to entries in the OS fd table Child gets copy of the parent table

 ## FIFO (named pipes)
 Pipes with a name